magento/devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-mode.md

 {% include config/cli-intro.md %}

 ## Overview of setting Magento modes {#config-mode-over}
-To improve security and ease-of-use, we added a command that switches <a href="{{page.baseurl}}config-guide/bootstrap/magento-modes.html">Magento modes</a> from developer to production and vice versa.
+To improve security and ease-of-use, we added a command that switches <a href="{{ page.baseurl }}config-guide/bootstrap/magento-modes.html">Magento modes</a> from developer to production and vice versa.

 Production mode also has better performance because static view files are populated in the `pub/static` directory and because of code compilation.